edmondywen/asiaam-191a-la-heat-disparities/README.md

 # asiaam-191a-la-heat-disparities

+NOTE: this website looks best on firefox. chrome issues are being addressed!

 ## What social problem is being addressed?
 At a macro level, the urban heat island effect in Los Angeles.
 At a micro level, this project attempts to understand how residents in Little Tokyo deal with heat in their neighborhood.